sto3014/LREditionDetails/README.md

 ## Prerequisites

 * Java 21 or newer must be installed.
-* java.exe must be in your PATH
+* java executable must be in your PATH

 ---